mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 ## My first Handmade conference

+In November, I attended my first [Handmade conference](https://handmadecities.com/seattle/) in Seattle.

+Here were my takeaways from the conference.

-### Remembering that there are alternatives to the popular tech stacks
+### There are alternatives to the popular tech stacks

-I'm so used to the stacks that I deal with every day where it's a .
-I try to be pretty minimal, but TinyPilot is WebComponents on top of HTML on top of Flask on top of Nginx on top of Linux.
-And it's been a while since I thought about the fact that our model for building applications is on top of the web browser, a piece of technology that was fundamentally designed for representing documents.

-There's an old joke that David Foster Wallace famously tells in his commencement speech:
+There's an old joke that David Foster Wallace tells in his famous [2005 Kenyon College commencement speech](https://fs.blog/david-foster-wallace-this-is-water/):

 > There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says “Morning, boys.
 How’s the water?”
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes “What the hell is water?”

+I'm so used to thinking about software in terms of popular architectures, I almost forget that it's still viable to do anything else.

+Even though I try to keep my tech stacks and dependencies pretty minimalist, my standard stack is still WebComponents on top of HTML on top of Go on top of Docker on top of Linux.
+It's been a while since I considered how weird it is that one of the bedrocks of most of my software is a web browser, a piece of technology that was fundamentally designed for representing documents.

+So, for me, the web browser is water.

+But at Handmade, most of the developers I met didn't deal with web browsers at all, and they didn't use any of the technologies that I'm used to.

+I met the creator of [MobileCode](https://mobilecodeapp.com/), an app for writing software on phones and tablets.
+I asked him what language he used, expecting him maybe to say Flutter or probably React Native.
+I was gobsmacked when he said "C."

+And not only that, he said that he's still pleased with the choice.
+He found it easier to write cross-platform code in C easier than to use the mobile frameworks that are designed for that purpose.
+C let him call native graphics APIs on iOS and Android directly rather than working through many layers of abstraction.

 ### Relentless indie ambition